 The Chairman of the Organising Committee was art critic Herbert Read.
 Read’s stated aim for the exhibition was to educate the British public on the worth of modern German art.
 But by the time the exhibition opened in 1938, the art world had become moved on.
 For the organisers, it became more about showing the programmes of cultural desecration practised by the Nazi regime, and supporting artists who had stood against Nazism.
 Funds raised would go to distressed exiled artists.

 The 270 exhibits in the Burlington Galleries represented almost 40 years of German art, including Germans Max Beckmann, Karl Hofer, Otto Dix, George Grosz, Ernst Ludwig Kirchner, Franz Marc, Ernst Barlach, Kathe Kollwitz, Mueller, August Macke, Emil Nolde, Max Pechstein and Lovis Corinth; Austrian Oskar Kokoschka; Czech Alfred Kubin; Russian Wassily Kandinsky; Swiss Paul Klee and Norwegian Edvard Munch.
-The Jews included Herwarth Walden/Georg Lewin (publisher-gallery owner), Max Liebermann, El Lissitzky, Lyonel Feininger, Lesser Ury, Yankel Adler and art historian Carl Einstein.
+The Jewish participants included Herwarth Walden/Georg Lewin (publisher-gallery owner), Max Liebermann, El Lissitzky, Lyonel Feininger, Lesser Ury, Yankel Adler and art historian Carl Einstein.

 The London show did not include of Grosz’s or Dix’s most extreme, subversive works, due to diplomatic appeasement by the Foreign Ministry.
-Yet the photos show that Paul Robeson sang at the opening of the Exhibition, as a benefit for German artists banned by the Nazis.
-Robeson would have been a very provocative move by the organisers, as he was black AND very grateful to the Russians without whom the Germans may have won the war.
+But it is clear from the photos that the singer Paul Robeson sang at the opening of the Exhibition, as a benefit for German artists banned by the Nazis.
+Robeson would have been a very provocative choice for the organisers, as he was black AND very grateful to the Russians, without whom the Allies may not have won the war.

 The London Times wrote five articles on the Exhibition.
 It was described as an outstanding exhibition by art critics and although they didn’t sell much art, the show ran throughout July.
 Then due to its popularity, the dates were extended twice until the end of August.
 I now want to know if the London Exhibition succeeded, or not, in displaying the Nazi programme of artistic despoliation.
 I also want to know whether the British organisers DID support the artists who had suffered from Nazi purges, either morally or financially.